Sanssouci: History after World War I

 After the First World War, and despite the end of the German monarchy, the palace remained in the possession of the Hohenzollern dynasty.
 It eventually came under the protection of the Prussian "Verwaltung der Staatlichen Schlösser und Gärten" (Administration of National Palaces and Gardens) on 1 April 1927.

 When air raids on Berlin began in the Second World War, the most notable works of art of the former imperial palaces were transferred for safety to Rheinsberg (Brandenburg) and Bernterode (near Worbis, Thuringia).
 The structure of the palace remained unscathed despite fierce fighting in the vicinity in 1945, but the ancient windmill, retained in the park by Frederick to add rustic charm, was destroyed.

-Following the end of the war, most of the items that had been moved to Rheinsberg were transferred as bounty to the Soviet Union; only a small fraction were returned to the palace in 1958.
+Following the end of the war, most of the items that had been moved to Rheinsberg were transferred as booty to the Soviet Union; only a small fraction were returned to the palace in 1958.
 The artistic pieces from Bernterode found by American soldiers were first shipped to Wiesbaden to the "Central Art Collecting Point" and in 1957 went to Charlottenburg palace in West Berlin.

 Compared to many similar buildings, the palace fared well during almost 50 years under Communist jurisdiction in East Germany.
 The Church of St. Saviour in Sacrow and the centre of Potsdam were neglected, and some of the historic centre of Potsdam was demolished.
 The City Palace, Potsdam, containing architectural work by Knobelsdorff was demolished in 1960, but Sanssouci survived unscathed and the East German government endeavoured to have Sanssouci placed on the list of World Heritage Sites.
 This was achieved in 1990 with the following citation:

 The palace and park of Sanssouci, often described as the "Prussian Versailles", are a synthesis of the artistic movements of the 18th century in the cities and courts of Europe.
 That ensemble is a unique example of the architectural creations and landscape design against the backdrop of the intellectual background of monarchic ideas of the state.

 In 1991, following German reunification, Frederick's casket was interred in the terrace of the vineyard of Sanssouci – in the still existing crypt he had built there – after dark, without pomp, in accordance with his will.

 The library of Frederick was returned in 1992 to its former home at Sanssouci.
 Thirty-six oil paintings followed between 1993 and 1995.
 In 1995, the Foundation of Prussian Palaces and Gardens in Berlin-Brandenburg was formed.
 The organisation's job is to administer and care for Sanssouci and the other former royal palaces in Berlin and Brandenburg.